Australian Motorcycles

 Manufactured by Davies-Franklin Cycle Co., Ltd of Ballarat, Victoria.
 1904~1913

-A 1913 model was fitted with a JAP engine using a frame from AG Healing.
-That year the business was sold to WH Leech.
+A late model machine [1] was fitted with a JAP engine using a frame from AG Healing.

 Mortimer Franklin and WP Davies established the firm in 1895.
 The Sturt Street workshops built bicycles and all manner of components, and by 1904 Davies-Franklin had the largest bicycle factory in the country, with 60 employees and an extensive sales network marketing their product across Australia.
-It became very well known in the years prior WWI.
+It became very well known in the years prior WWI; however, following the conviction of Franklin on serious charges in 1908 and a fire which destroyed the workshop in 1911, the business was sold to WH Leech in 1913.

 SERIOUS CHARGE.